-Chevy Chase (born Cornelius Crane Chase) was a box office star when he took on the role of Clark Griswold for the third time.
-He was commanding big bucks thanks to the success of Caddyshack, the first Vacation movie, and Fletch, but his career started to stall after a succession of box office bombs followed by a short-lived talk show.
-In 2009, however, the comedian re-entered the spotlight as Pierce Hawthorne on the acclaimed sitcom Community.
+Chevy Chase was already a box office star when he took on the role of Clark Griswold for the third time.
+He was commanding big bucks thanks to the success of Caddyshack, the first Vacation movie and Fletch, but his career started to stall after a succession of box office bombs followed by a short-lived talk show.
+In 2009, however, the comedian re-entered the spotlight as Pierce Hawthorne on the hit sitcom Community.
 His success lasted fewer than four seasons, however, as the actor engaged in a highly publicized feud with series creator Dan Harmon.
 Upset over the lack of attention paid to his character, he left the show, calling sitcoms “the lowest form of television.”
-Perhaps looking to redeem himself as a thespian, he appeared in the 2010 art house film Hot Tub Time Machine.
-He appeared in the upcoming sequel to that film in 2015, as well as the comedy Lovesick (2014).
-The actor is on his third marriage and has three daughters.
+He later appeared in 2010's Hot Tub Time Machine.
+He also appeared in the film's 2015 upcoming sequel, as well as the comedy Lovesick.

 Never mind the fact that Beverly D’Angelo appeared in Annie Hall and Coal Miner’s Daughter — she’s best known as Ellen Griswold, the ever-loyal Griswold matriarch.
-Following her movie success in the 80s, she went on to appear in such films as Pacific Heights, American History X, Harold & Kumar Escape from Guantanamo Bay, and The House Bunny.
+Following her movie success in the 1980s, she went on to appear in such films as Pacific Heights, American History X, Harold & Kumar Escape from Guantanamo Bay, and The House Bunny.
 In 1988, she met Al Pacino on the set of Sea of Love.
 The couple had twins together but never married.
-In 2013 she appeared in the grindhouse-inspired indie film, Bounty Killer and in 2015, rejoined Chevy Chase to appear in the soft reboot of the Vacation franchise, aptly titled Vacation.
+In 2013, she appeared in the grindhouse-inspired indie film, Bounty Killer and in 2015, rejoined Chase to appear in the soft reboot of the Vacation franchise, aptly titled Vacation.

 Although a household name nowadays, Juliette Lewis was relatively unknown when she first appeared as Audrey Griswold.
 Her big hit came years later when she was cast by Martin Scorsese in his 1991 film, Cape Fear.
-Her largely improvised “thumb-sucking” scene with Robert De Niro punctuated an award-winning performance and led to roles on Woody Allen’s Husband and Wives, What’s Eating Gilbert Grape (opposite Johnny Depp), and Oliver Stone’s Natural Born Killers.
-She has appeared consistently on both television and film, pausing long enough to explore her musical talents in her rock band, Juliette and the Licks, and star in a cringe-worthy Gap commercial featuring Daft Punk and my dance moves from last year’s Christmas party.
-In 2012 she starred on the short-lived network drama, The Firm, and a year later played sister to Julia Roberts in the film Osage County.
+Her largely improvised “thumb-sucking” scene with Robert De Niro punctuated an award-winning performance and led to roles on Woody Allen’s Husband and Wives, What’s Eating Gilbert Grape (opposite Johnny Depp) and Oliver Stone’s Natural Born Killers.
+In 2012, she starred on the short-lived network drama, The Firm, and a year later played sister to Julia Roberts in the film Osage County.
 An outspoken Scientologist, she divorced skateboarder Steve Berra in 2003 and lives in Los Angeles.

-Chevy Chase might consider television sitcoms the lowest form of comedy, but that probably doesn’t bother Johnny Galecki.
-Since 2007, the third actor to play Rusty Griswold is best known for his role on the CBS comedy The Big Bang Theory, in which he plays the physicist Leonard Hofstadter.
-His paycheck?
-About $300,000 an episode.
+Chase might consider television sitcoms the lowest form of comedy, but that probably doesn’t bother Johnny Galecki.
+From 2007 to 2019, Galecki starred in the hit comedy The Big Bang Theory, in which he plays the physicist Leonard Hofstadter.
 Galecki had a recurring part on Roseanne for five years and reprised his role on the revival of the show in 2018.
 He's also had roles in such movies as Vanilla Sky and Hancock.
-He most recently dated actress Kelli Garner but was formerly linked to Big Bang Theory co-star Kaley Cuoco.

-Randy Quaid’s life after Christmas Vacation seemed to be going just fine until he went full Eddie Griswold in real life.
-The Oscar-nominated actor followed up his role as the Hamburger Helper-loving army vet with roles in Independence Day, Kingpin, and Brokeback Mountain.
-Then in 2010, he and his wife were arrested for causing more than $5,000 in damage at a rental house.
+The Oscar-nominated actor followed up his role as the Hamburger Helper-loving army vet with roles in Independence Day, Kingpin and Brokeback Mountain.
+However, in 2010, he and his wife were arrested for causing more than $5,000 in damage at a rental house.
 The couple fled to Vancouver, claiming a cabal of Hollywood executives and lawyers were out to destroy them and has claimed that they had a hand in the deaths of actors David Carradine and Heath Ledger.
-He and his wife eventually made their way to Vermont where authorities have enforced them to remain.
+He and his wife eventually made their way to Vermont where authorities have forced them to remain.